ares466/aws-notes/compute/EC2.md

 Instances can be manually assigned to partition, or AWS can auto-distribute instances between partitions.

-The partition placement group is useful for large scale applications in which you need to assign instancess to partitions (topology aware).
+The partition placement group is useful for large scale applications in which you need to assign instances to partitions (topology aware).